Skip to main content

 6. Wait 5-10 seconds before withdrawing the needle.

 7. Do not rub the site afterward.
-Light pressure with a cotton ball or swab is fine if there is a drop of blood.
+Light pressure with a cotton ball or swab is appropriate if a drop of blood appears.

 Common SubQ Sites

 Abdomen.
-The most popular site.
-Use the area around the belly button, staying at least 2 inches (5cm) away from the navel itself.
-Avoid the belt line.
-The abdomen offers a large, accessible surface area with consistent fat depth.
-Most peptide users start here.
+This is the most commonly used site.
+The area around the navel is suitable, staying at least 2 inches (5cm) away from the navel itself and clear of the belt line.
+The abdomen offers a large, accessible surface area with consistent fat depth, which is why most patients begin here.

 Thigh (anterior/outer).
-Use the front or outer portion of the mid-thigh.
-Avoid the inner thigh (more nerve endings, more discomfort).
+The front or outer portion of the mid-thigh is appropriate.
+The inner thigh is best avoided because it contains more nerve endings and tends to be more uncomfortable.
 The thigh provides good surface area for rotation but can be slightly more sensitive than the abdomen.

 Upper arm (posterior).
-The back of the upper arm, between the shoulder and elbow.
-This site works well but is harder to reach without help.
-The fat layer here tends to be thinner, so use a shorter needle (5/16 inch) or a shallow angle.
+The back of the upper arm, between the shoulder and elbow, is a viable site, though it is difficult to reach without assistance.
+The fat layer here tends to be thinner, so a shorter needle (5/16 inch) or a shallower angle is preferable.

 SubQ Peptides